LeslyMontufar/LeslyMontufar/README.md

 [My profile for programming tests 🙂](https://leslymontufar.github.io/) - I used this beautiful template as a page to pratice and host my programming projects

-[LACE website](https://laceufu.github.io/) - After learning PHP, MySQL, HTML and CSS, I saw this formal Jekyll template and how it is easy to update and add new things that I decided to use it for LACE marketing purpose.
+[LACE website](https://laceufu.github.io/) - After learning PHP, MySQL, HTML and CSS, I saw this formal Jekyll template and how it is so easier to update and add new things, that I decided to use it for LACE marketing purpose.

 #### Embedded Systems Projects:
 [Conveyor](https://github.com/LeslyMontufar/Esteira)